the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 "How can the Satan throw itself out?
 And if a country fights itself, that country cannot stand.
 And if a house fights itself, it will not be possible for that house to stand.
-And if Satan stood up against itself and is broken into two, it will not stand, but it has come to an end.
+And if Satan stood up against itself and is broken into, it will not stand, but it has come to an end.
 But no one can come into a strong man's house and steal his things, without first tying up the strong man;
 then the house can be stolen from.